Saturday, December 3, 2012, NewsChannel 5’s long-running program Academic Challenge began its 44th season, but not without a few changes.

 Then in 2010, it was decided that studio A, the home of Academic Challenge, was in need of a long-overdue update.
 Installed in the mid 1950s, the entire studio lighting grid, wiring and lighting control system would be replaced.
 As part of the upgrade, state of the art LED lighting would be put in place.
 Not only is replacing the old wiring safer, but utilizing LED light fixtures reduces energy consumption.
 Many light fixtures are used to properly light a studio set for television.
 And all of those fixtures, when added up, use thousands of watts.
 LED fixtures are extremely energy efficient and use a small fraction of the energy to produce the same amount of light we now use.

 In addition, a new backdrop would also be constructed in the studio.
 This new background is a solid wall with a curved bottom edge that gives the illusion of a seamless transition between the studio floor and the wall of the background.
 With proper lighting, it appears if the floor and wall continue to infinity.

 We also decided that if the studio was getting an update, it was a good opportunity to update the Academic Challenge set.
 After a bit of brain-storming, we developed a fresh look and feel for the show.

 Working with the designers at the Scripps Graphics Hub, located in Florida, new graphic animations were created.
 In addition, the team desks and host podium would each be re-faced with printed graphics, rather than just paint.
 And with the new LED studio lights, we now had the ability to change the background color behind the desks for each round, giving each segments a different look.

 Yet all of these changes are cosmetic.
-In 2011, as was the case in 1964, each week students from around the region compete in a battle of the brains.
-We are very proud that the mission of Academic Challenge, to shine a spotlight on education and celebrate the positive accomplishments teachers and students, has remained constant throughout these past 43 seasons.
+Today, as was the case in 1964, each week students from around the region compete in a battle of the brains.
+We are very proud that the mission of Academic Challenge, to shine a spotlight on education and celebrate the positive accomplishments teachers and students, has remained constant throughout these many past seasons.